LamJingJie/LamJingJie.github.io/exproject-portfolio/_posts/2022-07-21-property-noti.md

 <br><br>

+Allows user to add, create or delete their `property event`.
 Sends notification to user device when an `property event` is nearing.
 The `notification date` cannot be set after the event day itself.

 Does not require internet to function.
 Data is stored inside your device cache using `localstorage`.
 <br><br>